section-engineering-education/engineering-education/content/articles/how-to-ground-truth-label-your-datasets/index.md

 ![label summary](/engineering-education/how-to-ground-truth-label-your-datasets/ground13.png)

 ### Other capabilities
 Let's say that we want to label the lanes.
 In this case, we cannot use bounding boxes; we will use the line and label the lanes.
-It means that you draw lines on the lanes, and they will be labeled.
+It means that you draw lines on the lanes and label them.

 ![labeling the lane](/engineering-education/how-to-ground-truth-label-your-datasets/ground14.png)

 Also, you can label individual pixels in the image using the `pixel label`.
 For example, let's say we want to label the road.
-We will make a label named `road` and use the pixel label.
+We will make a label named `road` and use the `pixel` label.
+There is a future `flood fill` at the top of the window in the image below.
+It enables you to label a wide region at once.

 ![using pixel label](/engineering-education/how-to-ground-truth-label-your-datasets/ground15.png)

-Note that you can erase sections that you never intended to be labeled using `erase`, and they also include those that you may have missed using the `brush`.
-Another feature called `smart polygon` allows us to make a surrounding of what you want to label and makes its segmentation.
+Note that you can erase sections that you never intended to be labeled using `erase`.
+Because `flood fill` does the labeling randomly over a wide region, you should erase the mislabeling.
+Also, you can include those that you may have missed to label using the `brush`.
+Another feature called `smart polygon` allows us to make boundaries of what you want to label and makes its segmentation.
 After all these, you can save your work.

 ### Integrate ground truth information from other sensors.
 This feature allows you to integrate ground truth information from other signals.
 For example, let's open a video that has been time-synchronized with lidar data.